cellml/libcellml/docs/dev_building.rst

 to the configuration command.
 This assumes that the recommended LibXml2 binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.

 Please note that libCellML will _only_ work with a 64-bit installation of libxml2.
 A pre-built 64-bit installer is available from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_; 32-bit binaries or 32-bit builds will not work.

+You may need to also download and install `Graphvis <https://graphviz.gitlab.io/_pages/Download/Download_windows.html>`_ and add it to your PATH.
+This is used by Doxygen to generate graphs of the dependencies between classes.
+You may also need to restart your computer so that it recognises your Doxygen installation.

 Windows CMake-GUI
 +++++++++++++++++